-Police fire pepper spray during Hong Kong Tiananmen memorials
+Police pepper spray Hong Kongers defying ban to mark Tiananmen

 Earlier on Thursday, some students in Hong Kong followed the annual tradition of repainting a Tiananmen memorial message on a university campus bridge: “Souls of martyrs shall forever linger despite the brutal massacre.
 Spark of democracy shall forever glow for the demise of evil.”

-“A murderous state stinks forever.
-What we did today is to remind the world that we should never forgive the Chinese Communist Party for killing its own people 31 years ago,” lawmaker Eddie Chu said before he was removed from the chamber.

-Reporting by Marius Zaharia, Jessie Pang, Pak Yiu, Sarah Wu, James Pomfret, Scott Murdoch and Carol Mang in Hong Kong, Ben Blanchard in Taipei, Yew Lun Tian in Beijing; Writing by Marius Zaharia and Anne Marie Roantree; Editing by Jane Wardell and Andrew Cawthorne
+Reporting by Marius Zaharia, Jessie Pang, Pak Yiu, Sarah Wu, and Carol Mang in Hong Kong, Ben Blanchard in Taipei, Yew Lun Tian in Beijing; Writing by Marius Zaharia and Anne Marie Roantree; Editing by Jane Wardell and Andrew Cawthorne